It all started with Blair Waldorf, TV’s modern patron saint of preppy style.

 - A pearl brooch pinned to the lapel of a blazer or used to hold a scarf in place will look unexpected and — dare I say — editorial.

-- A long string of pearls around your neck will look fantastic with any LBD or sheath dress.
+- A long string of pearls around your neck will give you that preppy style and look fantastic with any LBD or sheath dress.
 Very Holly Golightly.

 8. Sheath Dresses

-A perfect Jackie O-inspired sheath dress will carry your through interviews, nice lunches and dinners, business casual functions, hot dates, and so much more.
+A perfect Jackie O-inspired sheath dress will carry you through interviews, nice lunches and dinners, business casual functions, hot dates, and so much more.
+It’s a preppy style must-have.
 The key to keeping this piece from looking boring or stuffy is to freshen it up with well-placed accessories.

 - Sheath dresses are ideal for formal occasions because they’re thick and structured.
 Pair one with (#6) Mary Jane heels, a (#9) long necklace, and an easy updo for a great date night look.